LeonKohli/LeonKohli/README.md

 ## Daily Joke

 <!--joke-start-->
-Genders are a lot like booleans. - There's only two of them.
+What do you call a group of 8 Hobbits? - A Hobbyte.

 <!--joke-end-->